redis/redis-doc/topics/sentinel.md

     +------+         +----+

-In this case a network partition isolated the old master M1, so the slave R2 is promoted to master.
+In this case a network partition isolated the old master M1, so the replica R2 is promoted to master.
 However clients, like C1, that are in the same partition as the old master, may continue to write data to the old master.
-This data will be lost forever since when the partition will heal, the master will be reconfigured as a slave of the new master, discarding its data set.
+This data will be lost forever since when the partition will heal, the master will be reconfigured as a replica of the new master, discarding its data set.

-This problem can be mitigated using the following Redis replication feature, that allows to stop accepting writes if a master detects that it is no longer able to transfer its writes to the specified number of slaves.
+This problem can be mitigated using the following Redis replication feature, that allows to stop accepting writes if a master detects that it is no longer able to transfer its writes to the specified number of replicas.

-    min-slaves-to-write 1
+    min-replicas-to-write 1
-    min-slaves-max-lag 10
+    min-replicas-max-lag 10

-With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 slave.
-Since replication is asynchronous *not being able to write* actually means that the slave is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.
+With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
+Since replication is asynchronous *not being able to write* actually means that the replica is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.

 Using this configuration, the old Redis master M1 in the above example, will become unavailable after 10 seconds.
 When the partition heals, the Sentinel configuration will converge to the new one, the client C1 will be able to fetch a valid configuration and will continue with the new master.

 However there is no free lunch.
-With this refinement, if the two slaves are down, the master will stop accepting writes.
+With this refinement, if the two replicas are down, the master will stop accepting writes.
 It's a trade off.

 Example 3: Sentinel in the client boxes
 ---

-Sometimes we have only two Redis boxes available, one for the master and one for the slave.
+Sometimes we have only two Redis boxes available, one for the master and one for the replica.
 The configuration in the example 2 is not viable in that case, so we can resort to the following, where Sentinels are placed where clients are: